A combination of factors make this wine seem almost too good to be true, the Kirkland Signature Chianti Classico Riserva

-The Kirkland Signature Chianti Classico Riserva is available exclusively at Costco for just $8.99.
-Imported by Ethica Wines.
+The Kirkland Signature Chianti Classico Riserva is available exclusively at Costco for just $7.99.
+It is imported by Ethica Wines.

 A Chianti Classico Riserva with a Costco label?
 Could this be a match made in heaven or a nightmare waiting to happen?
 As we've mentioned many times in the past, Chianti can be confusing, but when we first spotted this bottle several vintages ago, we found several promising signs before we ever even tasted it.

 - The Kirkland Signature Chianti Classico Riserva comes from the Chianti Classico subzone within the larger Chianti region.
 To carry this designation it must not only come from this region, which is generally thought to produce better wines, but also meet more stringent production standards.

 - This is a Riserva wine, which means the best grapes were chosen for production and the wine undergoes more oak aging than a standard Chianti Classico wine.

 - Costco does not, of course, make their own wine.
 They contract with wineries to produce wine under the Kirkland Signature label.
 The label reveals that this particular wine was produced by Villa Cafaggio, who also produced The Best $10 Chianti Classico We’ve Ever Tasted.